 To prevent infections spread by mosquito bites:

-Follow public health recommendations for reducing mosquitoes near your home.Take steps to avoid being bitten by mosquitoes.
+Follow local public health recommendations for reducing mosquitoes near your home.Take steps to avoid being bitten by mosquitoes.
 Use insect repellent and appropriate clothing when outdoors.Avoid areas or being outside when mosquitoes are prevalent.

 If you are contemplating a pregnancy: